 We offer our certificates as an official recognition and confirmation of completed training on the part of the student.
 The value and validity of The Herb Academy’s courses is evidenced by our solid reputation in the industry, our principal’s more than three decades of experience in the herbology industy, The Herb Academy’s commitment to using distance learning best practices, and the strong scientific foundation of all material and coaching strategies used by The Herb Academy.

-At The Herb Academy we’ve taken a holistic view of wellness and as such we’ve aligned ourselves more with the wellness / life coaching industry than the traditional healer and clinical herbalist fraternity.
+At The Herb Academy we’ve taken a holistic view of wellness and as such we’ve aligned ourselves more with the wellness / health coaching industry than the traditional healer and clinical herbalist fraternity.

 Serving clients within the coaching framework has the additional advantages of: